raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ## Add the MicroPython firmware
-Next you need to add the latest version of the MicroPython firmware to your Raspberry Pi X.
+If you have never used MicroPython on your Pico board you will need to add the Micropython firmware.

 --- task ---